Table of Contents

 It’s for this reason we recommend getting policies with a conversion clause.
 These policies let you convert your term policy to a permanent policy when the term ends.

 No matter the insurance product, the “payout” process to the beneficiaries is the same.
 Generally, beneficiaries must file a claim with the insurance company and present a death certificate to receive a payout on the policy.
 Death benefits are typically paid as a one-time lump sum.

 How much of your income should you spend on life insurance?

 The rule of thumb for term life insurance is to spend 1% of your gross income on coverage plus 1% for each dependent.
 However, everyone’s scenario is different.
 Keep in mind that the policy will come to an end if you miss payments.
 It is most important to be able to make the payments comfortably.

 Isn’t Term Life Insurance Considered “Renting vs Owning”?

 We disagree with the analogy of “renting versus owning” when it comes to life insurance.
 With a house, for example, the cost of renting vs buying is often similar.
 In that sense, buying can make more sense than renting.

 But with life insurance, the cost of “renting” (term) compared to buying (permanent) is often 10 times less!

 Before you choose an insurance company, search online for company reviews and complaints.
-See if the company has a good reputation from customers that have already purchased from them.
-The better business Bureau and Google Business are good places to start.
+See if the company has a good reputation from customers who have already purchased from them.
+The Better Business Bureau and Google Business are good places to start.
 There are sites online that are dedicated to conducting life insurance company reviews that share the positives and negatives of each company.